DmytroKashchuk/DmytroKashchuk/README.md

-# 👋 Hello, I'm Dmytro Kashchuk
+# 👋 Hello, I'm Dmytro (Dima) Kashchuk
+- 📧 dmytro-kashchuk@utulsa.edu

 ## 👨‍💻 About Me
 I'm a PhD student in Cyber Security and Economics at the University of Tulsa.
 With a strong foundation in computer science, economics, and cybersecurity, I focus on researching large-scale vulnerability scanning and improving internet security practices.

 ### 🎓 Education
 - **Ph.D. in Cyber Security and Economics**